Alazarzoe/ExploreApp/README.md

 4.MVVM design architecture. <br />

 ### Libraries Used
 I made use of a few libraries to accomplish this project.
-Their names along with reasons why used are listed below:

 Connectivity_plus,<br />
 Google Fonts,<br />